hbctraining/Training-modules/Tips_and_Tricks_on_O2/lessons/job_managment.md

 program_y $SLURM_ARRAY_TASK_ID some_argument another_arg
 ```

-There are also various ways in which we can use the numbers to access a document which contains the values we need for each task.
+There are also various ways in which we can use the $SLURM_ARRAY_TASK_ID numbers to access a text file which contains the values we need for each task.
 Using a job array instead of a large number of separate serial jobs has advantages for you and other users!
 It increases efficiency and you spend less time waiting, but the scheduler does not have to analyze job requirements for each task in the array separately, so it can run more efficiently too.

-> **NOT:** You should not use a job array to submit tasks with very short run times, e.g. much less than an hour.
+> **NOTE:** You should not use a job array to submit tasks with very short run times, e.g. much less than an hour.
 These tasks are better off run using a shell loop inside a job.

 ## Monitoring your jobs